dinoora/GUBADv1.0/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the production code for the **Global Urban Built-up Area Dataset (GUBAD)**, a multi-epoch dataset of urban built-up areas (UBA) for 1,611 global cities with populations exceeding 300,000 (2000–2025).
+This repository contains the production code for the **Global Urban Built-up Area Dataset (GUBAD)**, a multi-epoch dataset of urban built-up areas (UBA) for 1,611 global cities where the populations exceed 300,000 from the 2000 to 2025 time periods.

 &gt; **Manuscript status:** Code accompanying the manuscript *"A Global Urban Built-up Area Dataset for Cities with Populations Exceeding 300,000 (2000–2025)"*.
 &gt;